Drzetowo

-Drzetowo is located in Poland, an historical municipal neighbourhood of the City of Szczecin.
-It was merged with another historical neighbourhood (Grabowo) and has formed present Drzetowo-Grabowo neighbourhood.
+Drzetowo is a historical neighbourhood of the city of Szczecin, Poland.
+It was merged with another historical neighbourhood (Grabowo) to form the present Drzetowo-Grabowo neighbourhood.

 History

-Before 1945 when Szczecin (Stettin) was a part of Germany, the German name of this suburb was Stettin-Bredow, or just Bredow.
+The area became part of the Polish state under its first ruler Mieszko I around 967, and following Poland's fragmentation it formed part of the Duchy of Pomerania.

+The village was historically known as Stettin-Bredow or just Bredow.
+During the Thirty Years' War, the area fell under the Swedish Empire.
+Later, it passed to Prussia and, from 1871 until 1945, was part of Germany.

 Historically, when part of Germany, the Vulcan iron-works and shipbuilding yards were located here.
 The liners “Deutschland” (1900), the “Kaiserin Augusta Victoria” (1906), and the “George Washington” (1908), then the largest vessel — 722 feet long, 27,000 tons — in the German mercantile marine, were built.
 There were also sugar, cement and other factories.
+Under Nazi Germany, in 1933, a concentration camp was established in the district.

+After World War II, in 1945, the area was reintegrated into Poland according to the Potsdam Agreement.